-Watch: ‘Goli maaro saalon ko’ cries from group of people in Delhi’s Rajiv Chowk metro station
+Watch: ‘Goli maaro saalon ko’ cries in Delhi’s Rajiv Chowk metro station – and Connaught Place area

 The slogans were shouted in full view of daytime commuters at the station.
+Six people have been detained by the police.

 A group of people broke out into chants of “desh ke gaddaron ko, goli maaro saalon ko” (“shoot the traitors”) in the heart of Delhi inside the Rajiv Chowk metro station on Saturday morning.
-The slogan has become a popular war-cry with those threatening violence against a variety of protestors, including against those who have been protesting against the CAA-NPR-NRC across the country.
+The slogan has become a popular war-cry used by Hindutva groups and the ruling Bharatiya Janata Party to threaten violence against anti-government protestors, including those who have been opposing the Citizenship Amendment Act and the National Register of Citizens across India.

 The video above was shot at 10.35 am on Saturday by advertising agency copywriter Vaibhav Saxena near the Cafe Coffee Day outlet in the station.